slaveofcode/gitty/README.md

 # Gitty
 A simple git operations for human based on dulwich project and Python3, most of these operations are base on very basic command on git.

+    command
+    sc=ssss

 ## List of Supported Commands

+#### git config

-- `git config`, get config value from the repository config file `eg: .git/config`, so if you get something like global config or some value that not exist on that file, it would return `None` value
+get config value from the repository config file `eg: .git/config`, so if you get something like global config or some value that not exist on that file, it would return `None` value.

     from gitty import Gitty

     git = Gitty('.') // set repo on current directory